 The similarity appreciated between the receivers H3 and H4 has caused that the interpretations of their activities in the clinic are difficult.
 The potential effect of cortical activation is reduced by the antagonistic effect of the H3 receptors.
 In a recent study, the intraventricular administration of an H4 receptor agonist induced an antinociceptive response.
 The use of an antagonist reversed this action.

-Metabolism of histamine in migraine and other vascular headaches: deficit in the activity of the enzyme Diamino-Oxidasa (DAO)
+Metabolism of histamine in migraine and headaches: deficit in the activity of the enzyme Diamino-Oxidasa (DAO)

 The Diamine Oxidase (DAO) enzyme is one of the two enzymes responsible for the metabolism of histamine.
 The process causes an oxidative diaminacion, so that is also named this enzyme as Histaminase.
 It is stored in plasmatic vesicles of epithelial cells and secreted into the circulation secondarily to different stimuli.